tracking-exposed/youtube.tracking.exposed/content/seeyou.md

 layout: single
 ---

-YouTube algorithm is, according to Google itself, a regulation system of the platform.
+YouTube algorithm is, according to Google itself, a **regulation system of the platform**.
 It is used to increase profits in two ways, impacting both the information flow and the type of boosted content.
 A social, information, and therefore political influence.
+This page do not talk about the [social-impact](/social-impact) of Youtube algorithm, but to the ultimate asset of Google: **the network of content creators**.

+{{<colorblock color="secondary" text="The root of evil: business issue">}}
-##### YT wants to control how the platform is perceived by advertisers, who are not willing to pay to appear on problematic content, which must therefore be penalized.
+{{<boxes color="secondary" text="YT wants to control how the platform is perceived by advertisers, who are not willing to pay to appear on problematic content, which must therefore be penalized." >}}

 The influence of advertisers is similar to that of a traditional content publisher, but how much they count, and who matters the most for Google, are unknown factors still to be decoded.
 Also, the very definition of “problematic” content raises several issues.
 The concept itself, _ça va sans dire_, is highly relative and variable depending on the perspective of those who make this classification.
 It is not even clear which criteria are adopted to reach such definition, nor the actors participating in this process.
 Human moderators?
 Ever-changing policies?
 Artificial intelligence?
 Or the brands that invest the most?
 How does the mainstream media affect this process and which are the newspapers and the TV channels that have more weight in this sense?
 And why?